 One way to get behind the closed doors of a company is through your connections on social media.
-Conversations are being shared in the billions daily on social networks like Facebook, LinkedIn and Twitter.
+Conversations are being shared in the billions daily on social networks like Facebook, LinkedIn, and Twitter.
 Join and participate in groups on LinkedIn and Facebook that are in the specific market you are looking to be in.
 Ask questions about the company, what the job entails, and pay.
 Read the responses and take them into consideration – both positive and negative.

 Another great tool to get the inside scoop on a company is through websites like GlassDoor and Career Bliss.
 These websites are full of feedback on companies from actual current and former employees.